yannbcf/altv-rpc/README.md

 ## Contract router setup

-In order to receive rpc's, and handle them you need to setup a router
+In order to receive rpc's, and handle them you need to setup a router.
+As you may have noticed, the contract has a type checking level, if set to typecheck, every rpc's are going to be type checked at runtime using Zod's parsing evaluation for the args and returns rpc fields.

 ```ts
 import { contract } from "@yannbcf/altv-rpc";